matthiasn/clojure-system-book/manuscript/Systems-Toolbox.md

 # Update - April 9th, 2015

-**TL;DR** Where are the book updates?
-I’ve been developing a library for building systems, and it has already made the codebase of the BirdWatch application much simpler.
-I’ll be back to updating the book using the new code and concepts soon.
+**TL;DR: Where are the book updates?** I've been developing a library for building systems, and it has already made the codebase of the BirdWatch application much simpler.
+I'll be back to updating the book using the new code and concepts soon.
 Thanks for buying the book!

 ---